-- All derivative transactions are backed out to Westpac and any mark to market is covered by cash collateral placed by Westpac; - All loans and advances made by WEL are funded by Westpac; - · All undrawn commitments and deposits are covered by cash collateral placed by Westpac; and - The majority of the cash collateral is invested in high quality rated government securities and bank papers.
+- All derivative transactions are backed out to Westpac and any mark to market is covered by cash collateral placed by Westpac; - All loans and advances made by WEL are funded by Westpac; - All undrawn commitments and deposits are covered by cash collateral placed by Westpac; and - The cash collateral is invested in high quality liquid assets (HQLA), specifically government securities and bank papers.

-&lt;sup>1 The WEL balance sheet published in the financial statements is the same as the balance sheet prepared under the regulatory scope and therefore a reconciliation between the two is not carried out.
+1 The WEL balance sheet published in the financial statements is the same as the balance sheet prepared under the regulatory scope and therefore a reconciliation between the two is not carried out.